Tayke/newera/README.md

 ## Newera Document Management & Production Planning Software.

+```
 This software is private and fullfilled with requiremens of Newera™.

-```
-yarn install
 ```

 ## Project setup